 The royals are just like any other family, which means they all have nicknames for each other, yes, even Queen Elizabeth!
-Here's 8 royal nicknames we bet you've never heard before
+Here are eight royal nicknames we bet you've never heard before.

 What Kate calls Princess Charlotte